Employee noise awareness training

 What noise is

-Some time is spent getting key concepts about noise over to the enthralled attendees, in a rather chatty way using loads of examples.
+Key concepts about noise for the enthralled attendees, in a rather chatty way using loads of examples.
 Includes a walk through common noise levels so they have something to relate to, hopefully giving it some meaning rather than it being just a load of random numbers.
 Time is spent in this part on non-occupational noise exposures as well as workplace ones so they get the idea that noise is a total exposure, not just something they get at work.

 If the client can give us a copy of their noise assessment a week in advance we can modify this section for each specific course so it includes the noise levels in their workplace as part of the noise levels run-through.

 Recognising when noise is dangerous